zetong-zhang/zcurvehub-docs/docs/source/tools.md

 ### Output

-The task of Z-curve Encoder is computationally intensive, so it cannot feed back the results in real time like the other two applications.
+The task of Z-curve Encoder is computationally intensive, so it cannot feed back the results in real time like the other two tools.
 You need to get the results from the **Job ID** generated when you submit it.
 In the job details page, you can get the basic information when submitting.

 ![Z-curve Encoder Job](./images/webserver/encoder/encoder_job.png)